-One instance that can sometimes present special challenges is when trying to install more than one screen onto a single mount.
-The tricky part isn’t so much in how to handle multiple screens, as we stock a wide assortment of mounts capable of securing up to nine displays on an individual mount.
-The difficulty is in just how to connect the screens to the mounting bracket when the hole arrangement on the back of the screens is arranged in a manner that isn’t typical.
+One instance that can sometimes present special challenges is installing more than one screen onto a single mount.
+The tricky part isn’t handling multiple screens, as we stock a wide assortment of mounts capable of securing up to nine displays on an individual mount.
+The difficulty is in just how to connect the screens to the mounting bracket when the whole arrangement on the back of the screens is arranged in a manner that isn’t typical.

 Don’t fret; we’ve got a solution!

 If you’ve never mounted a monitor before or have limited experience doing so, then the situation may seem foreign to you.
 Generally, the process is quick and simple, requiring nothing more than a few hand tools.
 Monitors have holes in the back, which must be aligned to the corresponding holes located on a mounting bracket.
 Connect the two with a few screws, and you’re all set.